Pearse Doherty: Political career

 Doherty represented Sinn Féin in the Oireachtas delegation that met the Bundestag's Budgetary and European Affairs committees in Berlin in late January 2012.

 It was revealed in June 2012, that Doherty put €8,000 worth of unspent travel and accommodation expenses towards hiring part-time party workers, despite these expenses being supposed to be returned to the Oireachtas under rules introduced in 2010.
 A report found that he had not breached any expense rules, and cleared him of any wrongdoing.

-At the 2016 general election, after a redrawing of constituency boundaries, Doherty was elected to the new five-seater Donegal constituency on the 8th count.
+At the 2016 general election, after a redrawing of constituency boundaries, Doherty was elected to the new five-seater Donegal constituency on the 8th count with 10,300 votes.
+On 29 May 2018, Doherty was appointed Deputy Leader of Sinn Féin.

-He topped the poll at the 2020 general election, and was appointed leader of Sinn Féin's negotiations team.
+He topped the poll at the 2020 general election with 21,044 first-preference votes (27.17%), and was appointed leader of Sinn Féin's negotiations team.

 On 16 June 2022, Doherty clashed with Tánaiste Leo Varadkar in the Dáil.
 Doherty attacked Varadkar for being "out of touch" and brought up Varadkar's legal issues with the DPP.
 Varadkar responded by calling it a "cheap shot" and brought up a 1999 in which Doherty was convicted of abusing a Garda, saying "You abused, mistreated a Garda Síochána.
 For that you were prosecuted.
 You were found guilty.
 Yes, you got away without a conviction because of your age at the time, but you were actually prosecuted.
 You were arrested.
 That's what happened to you."

+At the 2024 general election, Doherty was re-elected to the Dáil on the first count.
+He received the highest number of first preference votes in the country, at 18,898 (24.66%).